foxdonut/meiosis-examples/examples/tutorial/lessons/06-scan-mithril.md

 ![Scan](06-scan-01.svg)

-As you can certainly guess, this will fit in nicely for our setup code.
+As you can certainly guess, this will fit in nicely for our Meiosis pattern setup code.

 ### Implementing scan